spotify/ffwd-ruby/docs/tunneling-and-multi-tenancy.md

   Supporting more than one *guest* at a time would require port mapping, which is a matter of configuration and change management on the basis of every individual *guest-to-host* combination.
-* EVD would have to be configured to apply metadata to incoming connections *depending on their ip, port* which is possible but complex.
+* FFWD would have to be configured to apply metadata to incoming connections *depending on their ip, port* which is possible but complex.

-**running the EVD agent in every guest (no tunneling)**
+**running the FFWD agent in every guest (no tunneling)**

 The best alternative!

-Keeping EVD normalized, up to date and availble on every guest system might be difficult.
+Keeping FFWD normalized, up to date and availble on every guest system might be difficult.
 Immutable container images like with [docker](http://www.docker.io/) make things more complicated.

 It can be argued that you'd still have to run the *tunneling agent* in side the *guest*.
-This agent is a much less complex project than EVD and therefore be subject to less change.
+This agent is a much less complex project than FFWD and therefore be subject to less change.